The best hotels in Flic en Flac

 For snorkelling, don't bother renting from hotel shops. they mark up by 40%.
 Buy a basic mask and fins from the shop on Medine Road for around $20 total.
 The reef edge 400 metres offshore from Wolmar Beach is reachable by swimming on a calm day and has the densest fish life in the area.

-Flic en Flac's best neighborhoods
+Flic en Flac's best hotel regions

 The beach road is the spine of Flic en Flac, and where you sit on it changes your entire trip.
 If this is your first time, prioritise Flic en Flac Beachfront or Wolmar. the sand is wider, the water is calmer, and you're not dodging motorbikes every time you leave the hotel.